Microgromia minor (de Saedeleer, 1934)

 Microgromia minor

 I found Microgromia minor between 2005 and 2014 in the Simmelried.
 Mostly the specimens were found there on gelatinous colonies of cyanobacteria (probably Aphanothece spec.), on which it fed.
-I did not find any more specimens after 2014.
+I have not been able to find any more specimens after 2014.

 Microgromia-minor